 What Can You Do to Save Energy and Natural Resources on Campus?

-o Set your computer and monitor to go into sleep / stand by when they're inactive for too long.
+Set your computer and monitor to go into sleep / stand by when they're inactive for too long.
 A computer in sleep mode uses about 5% the energy of one running a "screen saver".
-Click here for Computer Power Management directions.
+Learn more about \Computer Power Management.